Send-only Mail Server with Exim on Debian 6 (Squeeze)

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 This guide has been deprecated and is no longer being maintained.

 Many Linux server applications need to send email; cron jobs use mail services to deliver reports on jobs that have run, web applications require mail support for user registration functions, and other applications may need to send alerts via SMTP.
 This guide will help you install and configure the lightweight Exim MTA (Mail Transfer Agent) on your Debian 6 (Squeeze) Linode.

 You’ll gain the ability to send mail from

-It is assumed that you’ve already followed the steps outlined in our getting started guide.
+It is assumed that you’ve already followed the steps outlined in our Setting Up and Securing a Compute Instance guide.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 Make sure you’re logged into your Linode as “root” via SSH before proceeding.

 Before you begin installing and configuring the components described in this guide, please make sure you’ve followed our instructions for setting your hostname.
 Issue the following commands to make sure it is set properly: